 Things to consider when reporting a campus climate incident:

-- Campus climate incidents should be reported as soon as possible after their occurrence.
+- Report campus climate incidents as soon as possible.

-- Describe all comments, conduct, gestures, markings, physical injuries, property damage, etc.
+- Describe what happened (comments, gestures, markings, physical injuries, property damage, etc.).

-- Identify alleged offender(s) by full name, if known, or by physical appearance (i.e. approximate age, height, weight, race/ethnicity, clothing, distinguishing characteristics, etc.), if unknown.
+- Identify alleged offender(s) by full name, if known, or by physical appearance (approximate age, height, weight, race/ethnicity, clothing, distinguishing characteristics, etc.) if identity is unknown.

-- List any possible witness(es) by full name, if know, with contact information, if known, or indicate whether there were any witnesses at all, if unknown.
+- List any possible witness(es) by full name with contact information if known, or indicate whether there were any witnesses if contact details are unknown.

-Please see the Concordia University Texas Policy on Prohibiting Discrimination, Harassment and Sexual Violence as outlined in the Student Handbook which is located on the Concordia University Texas website.
+Please see the Concordia University Texas Policy on Prohibiting Discrimination, Harassment and Sexual Violence as outlined in the Student Handbook.

 Why should I report a campus climate incident?